bbauska/TUMx-DWAPNx/README.md

 So, we can start using it for our visualization.

-Just a quick reminder: this is what we\'re building, this is a D3 graph visualization that depicts relationships between Game of Thrones characters.
-Now, let\'s start getting into it taking a look at our code.
+Just a quick reminder: this is what we&apos;re building, this is a D3 graph visualization that depicts relationships between Game of Thrones characters.
+Now, let&apos;s start getting into it taking a look at our code.
 We have the functions that we are looking at before.

 This is the load data function that we dealt with in the first two videos.
-Now, we\'re going to spend some time to fill the createVisualization function down here where all the actual visualization will be built.
+Now, we&apos;re going to spend some time to fill the createVisualization function down here where all the actual visualization will be built.
 Taking another look at the visualization view in our app views folder, we can see that we already imported the d3 library.

 So, because of that, we can start using d3 in our own visualization file, which has the createVisualization method.
-So, let\'s get right into it.
-There\'s a couple of steps we need to do: we need to create the physical simulation of the graph that d3 does for us and then we have to start adding elements to the website to our DOM.
-So, we\'ll start off with the first bit.
+So, let&apos;s get right into it.
+There&apos;s a couple of steps we need to do: we need to create the physical simulation of the graph that d3 does for us and then we have to start adding elements to the website to our DOM.
+So, we&apos;ll start off with the first bit.
 We need a couple of settings for our visualization.
-We\'re going just set a fixed height and width for it.
-I\'m going to just use 800 pixels, you can use whatever fits your screen best and just play around with it a little bit.
-So that\'s two things we need straight away and then we also need our nodes and links that we got from the previous function and that we initially got from our API and then transformed.
+We&apos;re going just set a fixed height and width for it.
+I&apos;m going to just use 800 pixels, you can use whatever fits your screen best and just play around with it a little bit.
+So that&apos;s two things we need straight away and then we also need our nodes and links that we got from the previous function and that we initially got from our API and then transformed.

-So, we\'ll create another variable and we call it force, because it\'s going to be a force directed graph layout and now we can start using d3 by just typing d3 and we want a layout and it should be a force layout.
+So, we&apos;ll create another variable and we call it force, because it&apos;s going to be a force directed graph layout and now we can start using d3 by just typing d3 and we want a layout and it should be a force layout.
-And now we\'ll use function chaining that d3 uses a lot to set some settings on this.
-So, we\'re going to set the charge, which is basically the gravity settings and the gravity in this case should be minus 220.
+And now we&apos;ll use function chaining that d3 uses a lot to set some settings on this.
+So, we&apos;re going to set the charge, which is basically the gravity settings and the gravity in this case should be minus 220.
 This is the force with which the nodes will repel each other.
-So, if you set this to a lower value or actually a higher value, say that\'s minus 10, the nodes would stay closer together and if it\'s something higher or more negative, like minus 220, in this case, they\'ll be further apart, because the links act like springs and the nodes are actually like magnets repelling each other.
-And then, there\'s also the link
+So, if you set this to a lower value or actually a higher value, say that&apos;s minus 10, the nodes would stay closer together and if it&apos;s something higher or more negative, like minus 220, in this case, they&apos;ll be further apart, because the links act like springs and the nodes are actually like magnets repelling each other.
+And then, there&apos;s also the link
 distance: this basically tells us how long our springs are going to be between those repelling magnets and now you need to set the dimensions.

-This actually takes an array of two numbers height and width and we could just write some numbers in here, but we already set them up there and it\'s always a good practice to keep settings like these that you might need in several places outside of the actual code right here and put them at the top or somewhere you can just change them in one place.
+This actually takes an array of two numbers height and width and we could just write some numbers in here, but we already set them up there and it&apos;s always a good practice to keep settings like these that you might need in several places outside of the actual code right here and put them at the top or somewhere you can just change them in one place.
 It needs some more things; it needs the nodes and we already generated